dafny-lang/dafny/docs/_includes/Statements.md

 The `forall` statement executes the body in parallel for all quantified values in the specified range.
-There are several variant uses of the `forall` statement.
-And there are a number of restrictions.
+There are several variant uses of the `forall` statement and there are a number of restrictions.

 In particular, a `forall` statement can be classified as one of the following: